KnothHe/TimeScreen/README.md

 # Time Screen

-A android app that displays time in full screen.(Old smart phone reuse.)
+An android app that displays the time in full screen.(Old smart phone reuse.)

 ## Screenshot